Cylinders in weak del Pezzo fibrations: Proof of Theorem

 \subsection{Case of degree less than $8$}

 In this subsection, let us assume $d<8$.
-By Lemma \ref{bdl}, $S$ is endowed with a structure of Mori conic bundle $\pi :S \to B$, which admits a singular fiber.
-For this purpose, we show Proposition \ref{prop}(3).
-In other words, we shall show that $S$ does not contain any $\bA_k^1$-cylinder.
+By Lemma \ref{bdl}, $S$ is endowed with a structure of Mori conic bundle $\pi :S \to B$ such that $\pi _{\kc}$ admits a singular fiber.
+Notice that $B$ is isomorphic to $\bP_k^1$ provided that $S$ admits a $k$-rational point.
+The purpose of this subsection is to prove Proposition \ref{prop}(3).
+In other words, we shall show that $S$ does not contain any $\bA _k^1$-cylinder.